SeanRussell-GitHub/Note-Taker-App/README.md

 Note Taker application using Express Server
 #
-Use this command in an integrated terminal to start the application:
+Use this command in an integrated terminal to start the server:

 ```bash
 node server.js
 ```
+  *...then open index.html in the default browser to view the deployed application.*
 #
 This application uses the following NPM packages: